DavidShenJingtao/tp/docs/DeveloperGuide.md

    1. Open `data/addressbook.json` in a text editor and replace its contents with invalid text (e.g. `not json`).
    1. Launch TAConnect.<br>
       Expected: A warning is logged that the data file could not be loaded; the UI starts with an empty contact list and a fresh `addressbook.json` will be written on exit.

+### Listing all contacts

+1. Test case: `list`<br>
+   Expected: The result display confirms that all contacts are shown and the list panel resets to the full contact list, clearing any active filters.
+1. Test case (after a filter):<br>
+   a.
+Run `find alex` to narrow the list.<br>
+   b.
+Run `list`.<br>
+   Expected: The list panel returns to the complete contact set and the status message reflects the total number of contacts.

 ### Listing contacts by session